 Coney Island offers refuge and sustenance for all and is clearly proud of its lack of class-consciousness.
 But the restaurant has demonstrated a fondness for one group throughout its history—the working class, especially factory employees.
 Coney Island opens at 8 a.m.
 This time was deliberately set long ago to accommodate shift workers on their way home.
 When Fort Wayne was in its industrial heyday, workers responded enthusiastically by making early mornings an often-crowded event at the restaurant.
 Some companies would buy as many as three hundred hot dogs as a weekly treat for their employees.

 Fort Wayne’s downtown has changed considerably in the long history of Coney Island.
 The neighborhood has had its share of shoeshine stands, rough bars, candy stores and, at one time, at least ten or twelve other hot dog stands.
-The city's current Riverfront development is bringing much excitement and interest back downtown.
+The city's current Riverfront development is bringing much excitement and interest back downtown as well.
 You can expect many new businesses and changes coming, except for at 131 W. Main Street, where it will be business as usual, since 1914.